Article by F. L. Toth

 You might say that Fleming’s relationship with New York precedes his birth by many years.
 His grandfather, Robert, who invested brilliantly in American railroads and was often in New York, made the Fleming fortune.
 He had, in fact, travelled there with another young Fleming, Ian’s brother Richard, as late as 1934.
 (Richard showed more love for the world of making money than his older brother and the Fleming bank still does business at the same location.)
 The Fleming family was well aware of where their money originated, so even before Ian Fleming was in New York he would have been well aware of its importance and of its noteworthy locations, more so than just the casual awareness any educated person would have for New York as one of the world’s great cities.

 Book Bond fans will remember the fabled 21 Club was featured as the dining locale for James Bond and Tiffany in Diamonds Are Forever, and contributes nicely to the persona of Bond as aficionado of fine dining.
 He is appreciative of the 21, but plays it cool, allowing Tiffany to be overawed.
 “You know what they say about this place?
 All you can eat for $300.” (at publication, 1956, that was about a week’s salary in the United States).
 The 21, most fittingly and sadly became another victim of COVID, stopping operations during the pandemic and announcing its closure in 2021.
 It may be reopened under new management, but Bond’s 21 is gone.
-The fine meals of Bond and Case, and of James Bond and Felix Leiter, as well as Ian Fleming and David Niven, is gone.
+The fine meals of Bond and Case, and of James Bond and Felix Leiter, as well as Ian Fleming and David Niven, are gone.
 (Niven, it is observed, is the one Hollywood actor You Only Live Twice’s Bond Girl Kissy Suzuki could endure, and he was a friendly acquaintance of Fleming’s.
 Bond film fans will know Niven from the 007 farce Casino Royale.)

 Besides the 21, James Bond and Felix Leiter ate at Sardi’s, and while Fleming makes a point of Sardi’s being an actor’s and writer’s “eatinghouse,” a place to gather and be seen while having a meal, he also praises the food itself, particularly the steak.